remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 prompt> ./wish batch.txt
 ```

-You should structure your shell such that it creates a new process for each
+You should structure your shell such that it creates a process for each new
-new command (the exception are *built-in commands*, discussed below).
-Your
+command (the exception are *built-in commands*, discussed below).
+Your basic
-basic shell should be able to parse a command and run the program
+shell should be able to parse a command and run the program corresponding to
-corresponding to the command.
-For example, if the user types `ls -la /tmp`,
+the command.
+For example, if the user types `ls -la /tmp`, your shell should
-your shell should run the program `/bin/ls` with the given arguments `-la` and
+run the program `/bin/ls` with the given arguments `-la` and `/tmp` (how does
-`/tmp` (how does the shell know to run `/bin/ls`?
-It's something called the
+the shell know to run `/bin/ls`?
+It's something called the shell **path**;
-shell **path**; more on this below).
+more on this below).

 ## Structure